A radioactive form of the element phosphorus used in the treatment of cancer.

 Paget disease of the nipple

-A form of breast cancer in which the tumor grows from ducts beneath the nipple onto the surface of the nipple.
-Symptoms commonly include itching and burning and an eczema-like condition around the nipple, sometimes accompanied by oozing or bleeding.
+A condition in which abnormal cells are found in the nipple.
+Symptoms commonly include itching and burning and an eczema-like condition around the nipple.
+There may also be oozing or bleeding from the nipple.

 A type of chemical formed when coal, oil, gas, garbage, tobacco, meat, and other substances are burned.
 These chemicals are also made for use in many products, including coal tar, creosote, roofing tar, pesticides, mothballs, dandruff shampoos, and some medicines.
 Being exposed to one of these chemicals over a long time may cause cancer.
 Also called polycyclic aromatic hydrocarbon.